-However, after accounting for EFC students with foster care history often face the highest net prices.
+However, after accounting for EFC, students with foster care history often face the highest net prices.
 Students without foster care history have EFC to help cover their unmet need, making their net price lower even after receiving less in grants in almost all cases.
 This is not true for students with foster care history or for those students without foster care history but with low incomes.
-For example, in public 4-year institutions, the typical student with foster care history has $11,500 to cover each year, and for low-income students without a foster care history that total is slightly lower at $10,400.
-For all students without foster care history, their annual net price is less than both at about $7,100.
-This is despite them attending schools with cost of attendance 5 to 6 percent higher than students with a foster care history or than students with low income and no foster care history.
-The unmet need dynamics are due to the typical student without foster care history having an EFC of $7,200 while typical students from the other groups have EFCs of $0.
+For example, in public four-year institutions, the typical student with foster care history has $11,500 to cover each year; for low-income students without a foster care history that total is slightly lower at $10,400.
+But the annual net price for all students without foster care history is even less, at about $7,100.
+This is despite their attending schools with cost of attendance 5 to 6 percent higher than students with a foster care history or than students with low income and no foster care history.
+The dynamics of unmet need are due to the typical student without foster care history having an EFC of $7,200 while typical students from the other groups have EFCs of $0.

-Students attending public 4-year institutions have about double the net price of students attending public 2-year institutions.
-This despite those students also receiving about double the amount of grants.
-Students attending public 2-year institutions have the lowest net price.
+Students attending public four-year institutions have about double the net price of students attending public two-year institutions.
+This is despite those students also receiving about double the amount of grants.
+Students attending public two-year institutions have the lowest net price.

-Figure 7.
-Median Unmet Need by Institution Type and Student Type
+Figure 8.
+Median unmet need by institution type and student type